 Friction Welding is a “solid-state joint process that produces coalescence of materials under compressive force contact of workpieces rotating or moving relative to one another to produce heat and to plastically displace material from the faying surfaces.”*

-Friction welding has been used in the United States and Europe for more than 50 years.
-While well-known to some, it’s been a very well-kept secret.
+Used in the United States and Europe for more than 50 years, friction welding has been a well-kept secret.
 Sometimes it is referred to as spin weld or spin welding, because one part is rotated in process.
-As customers learn and understand the process, benefits become clearly obvious.
+As customers learn and understand the process, benefits become clear.

 The ability to create near-net shape blanks offers manufacturers an opportunity to reduce material consumption and shorten machining cycle time.
 Joining dissimilar metals like stainless steel alloys to other metals provides unique design flexibility.